SueMottet/Movies-ETL/README.md

 ## Movie ETL Overview

-This project is to extract, clean and load three movie files into PostgresSQL Database using Python functions and regular expressions.
+This project is to extract, clean and load three movie files into a PostgresSQL Database using Python functions and regular expressions.
 * inspecting the data
 * read and perform cleaning on the data using regular expressions
 * merge data